 Annick Dall hails from many places, but the Midwest is her home.
 Raised in Ohio, she trained at the Experimental Theatre Wing in NYU’s Tisch School of the Arts.
 During her time off from school, she developed and directed a summer theater camp for the kids in her neighborhood, an experience that sparked her interest in the creativity of young people, and set her on the path she’s still following today.
 She has performed on stages in New York, Chicago, Pittsburg, and St. Louis, and taught with Chicago Children’s Theatre, American Theater Company, and the Children’s Theatre Company here in Minneapolis.
-Everywhere she’s gone, she’s been reminded of the incredible energy, creativity, and hope in the voices of young people, and she’s so excited to rediscover that with Project SUCCESS!
+She facilitates at South and Washburn with Project Success, and has loved all the energy and inspiration she’s found from students there.
+Here’s to another year!

 John Darnielle, Joanna Newsom, Kendrick Lamar, Fela Kuti